Sadie Jean

 Sadie Jean Wilcox (born May 15, 2002) is an American singer-songwriter.
-She has released one EP, Simple Like 17 (2023).
-Her debut album, Early Twenties Torture, was released on October 24, 2025.
+She has released one EP, Simple Like 17 (2023) and one studio album, Early Twenties Torture (2025).

 Life and career

 Sadie Jean was born in Tustin, California.
 According to her family, she devised songs before she could talk and had her sister write down lyrics before she could write.
 Starting when she was in the first grade, she took piano lessons, and later took vocal lessons and learned to play the guitar.
 She participated in a local theater.
 She attended Foothill High School, where she participated in the school choir.

 Wilcox was encouraged by her brother to release music after he heard her perform a cover of Radiohead's song "Creep" after her sophomore year of high school.
 She then posted her music to SoundCloud.
 The first song she posted was written about her first boyfriend who cheated on her; she posted the song online as revenge.

 In 2020, Wilcox enrolled in the Clive Davis Institute of Recorded Music at the New York University Tisch School of the Arts, where she focused on songwriting and wrote up to three songs per day.

 In October 2021, Wilcox wrote the song "WYD Now?" with fellow New York University students Grace Enger and David Alexander.
 The song became a viral video on TikTok while Wilcox was taking final exams.
 She was unable to concentrate on her studies and dropped out of college to pursue her music career.